SirCameron1216/SirCameron1216/README.md

 ## Introduction
 Hello!
 My name is Cameron Lutz.
 I am a technical project manager, human factors engineer, and materials science researcher in the San Francisco Bay Area.

+## Education
+BS Industrial and Systems Engineering from San Jose State University MS Industrial and Manufacturing Engineering from California Polytechnic State University in San Luis Obispo

 ## Certifications
-Project Management Professional (PMP) from the Project Management Institute
+Release Train Engineer (RTE) and Scrum Master (SSM) from Scaled Agile (SAFe) Project Management Professional (PMP) from the Project Management Institute (PMI) Certified Six Sigma Yellow Belt (CSSYB) from the American Society for Quality (ASQ)

 <!--
 **SirCameron1216/SirCameron1216** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.